newamericafoundation/digi_survey_assure/docs/998-contributing.md

 ## Composite Strategy Plugin System

-- Definition: The ability to use different stategies for displaying composite results.
+- Definition: The ability to use different strategies for displaying composite results.
 By default a percentage is displayed, but alternatives could include an "Emoji Strategy", fixed scale for color coding composite backgrounds, and more.
   - Emoji example: 0-33 (% range) = &#128577;, 34-66 = &#128528;, 67-100 = &#128512;
   - Fixed color scale example: 0-33 (% range) = red, 34-66 = yellow, 67-100 = green.